What does the idiom cost an arm and a leg mean?

 اس سوال کو وضاحت کے ساتھ پڑھیں

-- To make a quick decision
+- To exaggerate a statement

 - None of these